Optimization

 • Drop completely: Eliminate entirely after a validation period.

-The Reducer exports cost metrics per event type -- volume filtered, spend rate, and sampling ratios -- queryable via the Prometheus Metrics API and ROI Analytics dashboards.
+The Receiver exports cost metrics per event type (volume filtered, spend rate, and sampling ratios), queryable via the Prometheus Metrics API.